Eltham Well Hall rail crash: Events prior to Wilsdon arriving at Ramsgate

 As he did not need to be on duty until the afternoon, Wilsdon joined his two brothers for lunch at around 12:55, the three travelling to a local pub where they stayed until closing time just after 14:00.
 Here, Wilsdon drank two pints of light and bitter and a half pint of light ale which was confirmed by his brothers who'd drunk similarly.

 According to them, the three returned home and spent the afternoon indoors with the children until Robert was driven by one of his brothers to Rainham station at around 17:15.
 Both brothers confirmed that he had not drunk after leaving the pub and were adamant on this point at the later public inquiry.

 However, this evidence was contradicted by a later statement made by Secondman Stokes that when they met at Ramsgate, Wilsdon told Stokes that he had "ended up going somewhere and drinking some sherry".

 At 15:22 Wilsdon signed on duty with Hither Green by telephone.
 He claimed that he was going to head directly to Ramsgate from Rainham and said that he had to catch an earlier train from Rainham (the 15:32 instead of the 15:42, which was not running on Sundays) and therefore asked Hither Green if he could be considered on-duty from 15:12.
 This was agreed as there was no evidence to the contrary and it was believed that Wilsdon was travelling to Ramsgate at this time.

 In reality, Wilsdon did not leave for Rainham station until 17:15 and as such his move was solely to gain pay for an extra two hours for which he had not actually been on duty.
 It also meant that his Supervisors at Hither Green would not see him in person.

 By contrast to this, secondman Stokes arrived at Hither Green, signed on duty in person at around 15:12 and was instructed by the Supervisor to travel on the 15:32 train and try to meet Wilsdon on the train.

 This did not occur, and the two met up at Ramsgate Depot by the locomotive at around 18:25.
 Stokes had arrived first, having spoken with the supervisor at Ramsgate to ascertain the details of the train.

-Wilsdon did not meet with the supervisor at Ramsgate, likely owing to the fact that his was the only Class 47 engine at the depot and would have been easy to find.
+Wilsdon did not meet with the supervisor at Ramsgate, probably because his was the only Class 47 engine at the depot and would have been easy to find.